Grilled Lamb, Za’atar Flatbread, Marzano Tomatoes, Herbs, Feta

 One focus that most intrigues me though is relative to diverse food preparations, mainly the introduction and use of new ingredients.
-Well, not really new ingredients but rather age old ingredients that have been eaten as part of a mainstream diet in certain parts of the world and then, through any among many channels from immigration to cookbook writing to food industry snack foods become newly introduced to a different population.
+Well, not really new ingredients but rather age old ingredients that have been eaten as part of a mainstream diet in certain parts of the world and introduced through many channels from immigration to cookbook writing to food industry snack foods and thus become newly mainstreamed into a population.

-Since Mediterranean hummus has taken off in a stellar fashion settling into the commonplace, I am currently now curious on the future ingredient popularity of the very tasty Mediterranean spice blend, Za’atar, which I am sharing with you today in the dish: Grilled Lamb, Za’atar Flatbread, Marzano Tomatoes, Herbs, Feta.
-Perhaps you even know Za’atar and like it but have never sought it out to buy and use, or perhaps it has even become a standard in your pantry that you sprinkle on in a diverse variety of uses.
+Since Mediterranean hummus has taken off in a stellar fashion now settling into the commonplace, I am now curious on the future ingredient popularity of the very tasty Mediterranean spice blend, Za’atar, which I am sharing with you today in the dish: Grilled Lamb, Za’atar Flatbread, Marzano Tomatoes, Herbs, Feta.

 I first tasted Za’atar, some years back at a religious studies class where displayed on a buffet spread were food items that Jesus would most likely have eaten.
 Naturally, being a person that loves to try new foods I took great spiritual delight dipping pieces of pita bread into a small bowl of Za’atar covered with olive oil.
-The flavor was fabulous and unique, but not so much so that it took any great acclimation, one might even equate a similarity not so much in taste, but in style of dipping a slice of Italian bread into a bowl of olive oil with some oregano, salt and pepper.
+The flavor was fabulous and unique, but not so much so that it took any great acclimation, one might even equate a similarity to dipping a slice of Italian bread into a bowl of olive oil with some oregano, salt and pepper.
 Za’atar is simply a different spice combination.
-Perhaps then what and how we use ingredients and prepare our dishes at home also relates to how they are introduced or shared with us, and even if there is something of similarity that we might compare it to.

-Whether or not Za’atar will become commonplace as hummus, soy sauce, salsa, and Sriracha have become it remains to be seen, but I do hope you will give it a try and prepare some dishes with it at home, like this simple warm weather open-face of Grilled Lamb, Za’atar Flatbread, Marzano Tomatoes, Herbs, Feta, or simply use it just as a dip in some olive oil served with any type of flatbread.
-You can also sprinkle Za’atar on chicken or fish, on pizza, in salad dressings, even a top of grain and vegetable dishes, but anyway you use it, most of all, hope you enjoy.
+Whether or not Za’atar will become commonplace as hummus, soy sauce, salsa, and Sriracha remains to be seen, but I do hope you will give it a try and prepare some dishes with it at home, like this simple warm weather open-face of Grilled Lamb, Za’atar Flatbread, Marzano Tomatoes, Herbs, Feta, or simply use it just as a dip in some olive oil served with any type of flatbread.
+You can also sprinkle Za’atar on chicken, fish, on pizza, in salad dressings, even on top of grain and vegetable dishes, but anyway you use it, most of all, hope you enjoy.

 Za’atar may be found at any Lebanese or Middle Eastern market, many international markets, and online.